anhinga/fluid/AtPartyTalk.md

 property (in particular, very awkward encodings leading to high sensitivity of behavior to small changes of parameters).
-But we hope that the construction in the section 3.3 of the preprint will make it usable.
+But we hope that the construction in the sections 1.4 and 3.3 of the preprint will make it usable.

 <strong>to be continued: adding materials to this page</strong>